Spinal cord injury is very complex and the ability to "fix" the problem

 Levels of Spinal Cord Injury

-levels of spinal cord injury
+explain the currently accepted definitions of spinal cord injury levels and

 Vertebral vs. Cord Segmental Levels